 DRI can provide expert guidance, policy advice and training for government entities and organizations looking to partner with government agencies.

 DRI is the oldest and largest institute for business continuity management and related fields, including the growing field of resilience.
+We are available to provide nonpartisan analysis, study, or research, relevant discussion of broad economic or social problems, and/or to respond to requests for technical advice related to business continuity, resilience and related fields.
 As the voice of the profession, DRI has an established track record of serving as an advisor to governments and international organizations through:

 - Working with governments and the United Nations to advise on preparedness;

 - Disseminating information on the importance of preparedness;